Canon's Australian subsidiary was established in 1978.

 Source: As You Sow (2019)

-This company received an S&P Global ESG Score of 53/100 in the Computers & Peripherals and Office Electronics category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 56/100 in the Computers & Peripherals and Office Electronics category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 |Address||Building A, The Park Estate, 5 Talavera Rd, Macquarie Park, NSW, 2113, Australia|